AslamHamdi/react-native-mobile-app-sample/README.md

   - "npm start"
 3. Open up emulator and press "a" in terminal or scan qr code generated in terminal using Apps Expo Go (download in play store)

-For example use bare react native cli, can go to: https://github.com/AslamHamdi/bare-RN-mobile-app-sample
+For example using bare react native cli, can go to: https://github.com/AslamHamdi/bare-RN-mobile-app-sample